nazmul34/StackEdit/new/1288 - Subsets Forming Perfect Squares.md

 ##  Problem Idea:

  1. Less then 300 , there are only 62 prime number.
 So, we can use 64 bit number to represent this 62 prime number.
 Each bit of a number represents a prime number.
- 2. First of all, we prime factorize each of n number and if a number have a odd factorization of
+ 2. First of all, we prime factorize each of n number and if a number have a odd number of 2 in it's factorization then we

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTQyMDYzOTgzN119
+eyJoaXN0b3J5IjpbNTQzMTM5MDE3XX0=
 -->